HoangHungIRL/IMU_filter_ROS_IRL/README.md

-# IMU EKF Filter with Butterworth Noise Filtering
+# IMU Attitude Estimation Using EKF and ESKF Filters with Butterworth Low-Pass Filtering

 ## Overview

-This ROS package implements an Extended Kalman Filter (EKF) for estimating the orientation of an Inertial Measurement Unit (IMU) using accelerometer, gyroscope, and optional magnetometer data.
-A second-order Butterworth low-pass filter can be applied to reduce noise in the IMU's linear acceleration and angular velocity data.
+This ROS package implements both an Extended Kalman Filter (EKF) and an Error-State Kalman Filter (ESKF) for estimating the orientation of an Inertial Measurement Unit (IMU) using accelerometer, gyroscope, and optional magnetometer data.
+A second-order Butterworth low-pass filter is applied to reduce noise in the IMU's linear acceleration and angular velocity measurements.

 The Butterworth filter can be enabled or disabled via a ROS parameter, offering flexibility for different use cases.